Help To Buy ISA vs Lifetime ISA

 What happens if the house I am buying with my ISA falls through?

-- The bonus will be handled by your solicitor or conveyancer who applies for the bonus on your behalf.
-If the purchase falls through, your conveyancing solicitor would have to ensure the bonus is paid back.
+If the sale of your house falls through, your conveyancing solicitor would have to ensure the bonus is paid back.